 I am interested in the role of neutrino and nuclear physics in core-collapse supernovae.
 I have extensive experience in the development and application of general relativistic numerical hydrodynamic supernova models, including detailed neutrino transport.

-Working with Professor Sean Couch, I have aided in the development of a new method for artificially driving core-collapse supernova explosions in 1D simulations.
+Working with Professor Sean Couch, I have aided in the development of a new method for artificially driving core-collapse supernova explosions in 1D simulations, Supernova Turbulence in Reduced Dimensions (STIR).
 Turbulence is important for understanding the CCSN explosion mechanism, since turbulence may add a >20% correction to the total pressure behind the shock and thus aid in the explosion.
 We have implemented mixing length theory (MLT) and included a model of the turbulent pressure in the FLASH supernova code for spherically symmetric simulations.
 Including MLT and corrections for the turbulent pressure may result in successful explosions in spherical symmetry without altering the neutrino luminosities or interactions, as is commonly done to produce explosions in spherical symmetry.
 This better replicates the physical explosion mechanism and more reliably produces the thermodynamics and composition, which is vital for accurately predicting the nucleosynthesis that occurs in the supernova environment.

 Sterile neutrinos are of interest in astrophysics both as dark matter candidates and for their potential impact on core-collapse supernovae.
 In supernovae, they may serve as an efficient mechanism to transport energy in the protoneutron star and are thus of interest in investigating supernova explosion energies.
 I have found that the early time explosion energy can be significantly enhanced when oscillations between a sterile neutrino and electron neutrino are included.
 The enhancement is sufficient to lead to a successful explosion even in a simulation that would not otherwise explode.
-My papers on this work can be found here, here, and here.

 NUCLEAR EQUATION OF STATE